CMC-lab/TranCIT/TROUBLESHOOTING.md

 # Troubleshooting Guide

-This guide helps you resolve common issues when using the TranCIT: Transient Causal Interaction package.
+This guide helps you resolve common issues when using the TranCIT: Transient Causal Interaction Toolbox.

 ## Installation Issues